JRappaz/Foodie/README.md

 ## Conclusion

-The various models to recommend recipes to user demonstrate that the users interaction on allrecipes is highly biased by the recipes popularity.
+The results obtained from the considered recipe recommendation models suggest that users interactions on allrecipes are highly influenced by recipes popularity.
+This observation could raise concerns, considering that, on average, popular recipes are less healthy.

-Considering that on average popular recipes are less healthy, this means that a recommender system model based only on user interactions would tend to recommend unhealthy recipes, which is a problem.

-Using the ingredients of the recipes as features, intuitively relevant cluster of users have been created, showing preferences for different kinds of ingredients/recipes.
+We propose to circumpvent popularity bias by using ingredients as a proxy for recipe recommendations: ingredients can alleviate the popularity bias as the ingredients are shared across different recipes with different levels of popularity.
+Using ingredients as features, relevant cluster of users have naturally emerged, exhibiting various groups of users with clearly identifiable preferences for different kinds of ingredients/recipes.

 Using this preferences, we have been abled to rank the recipes relevance for every clusters.
-It therefore offers the possibility of recommending recipes that are relevant for users and constrain the recommender to propose heathier recipes.
+It therefore offers the possibility of recommending recipes that are relevant for users and constrain the recommender to propose healthier recipes.